 Repurchase of the Company's own equity instruments is recognized and deducted directly in equity.
-No gain or loss is recognized in the Statement of Comprehensive Loss on the purchase, sale, issue or cancellation of the Company's own equity instruments.
+No gain or loss is recognized in the consolidated statement of comprehensive loss on the purchase, sale, issuance or cancellation of the Company's own equity instruments.